iaifi/iaifi.github.io/index.md

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).
 To receive periodic announcements about IAIFI-related activities, [sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) and follow us [on Twitter](http://www.twitter.com/iaifi_news) and [LinkedIn](https://www.linkedin.com/company/iaifi).

+***IAIFI researchers' model-free reinforcement learning system breaks the record for fastest robotic mini cheetah run recorded***: Featured in [MIT News](https://news.mit.edu/2022/3-questions-how-mit-mini-cheetah-learns-run-fast-0317) and [NSF Science Now](https://t.co/OWEbGuGTwG), IAIFI Fellow Ge Yang, Senior Investigator Pulkit Agrawal, and collaborator Gabriel Margolis trained the robot in simulation under variable conditions, which made it more robust when deployed in the real world---a strategy expected to be relevant for making real-time adjustments in the operation of experiments to maximize the physics reach. *March 22, 2022*
+{:.info}

 ***IAIFI welcomes [UKRI Centre for Doctoral Training in Artificial Intelligence, Machine Learning & Advanced Computing (AIMLAC)](http://cdt-aimlac.org)***: IAIFI hosted 15 AIMLAC students and faculty for [an informal workshop](/partnerships.html#iaifi-aimlac-workshop) March 2 through March 4, 2022, where the two groups shared research and education strategies, and had opportunities for networking. *March 4, 2022*
 {:.info}